ogc1231/sushi-cult-restaurant/README.md

 ## Features
 ### Common Elements
 The following elements appear on each page of the website.

 -Logo and Navigation Bar
-    -The favicon located in the browser tab to fit the brand of Sushi Cult.
+    - The favicon located in the browser tab to fit the brand of Sushi Cult.
     ![Logo and Navigation Bar](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/nav-bar.PNG)

 -Favicon
-    -The favicon located in the browser tab to fit the brand of Sushi Cult.
+    - The favicon located in the browser tab to fit the brand of Sushi Cult.
     ![Favicon](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/favicon.png)

 -Footer
-    -The favicon located in the browser tab to fit the brand of Sushi Cult.
+    - The favicon located in the browser tab to fit the brand of Sushi Cult.
     ![Footer](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/footer.PNG)
 ### Home Page